JElchison/format-udf/README.md

 DOS, FreeDOS, Windows 3.11 or older |Filesystems that have an ISO9660 backward compatibility structure can be read

-# Environment
-* Any OS having a Bash environment
-* The following tools must be installed, executable, and in the PATH:
-    * printf
-    * xxd
-    * *One* of the following:  blockdev, diskutil
-    * *One* of the following:  umount, diskutil
-    * *One* of the following:  mkudffs, newfs_udf

 # 4K Drive Support
 Not all operating systems support 4K drives.
 If you operating system supports UDF, but not your 4K drive, you still may encounter issues using this script.